open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-vm-host-win-guest.md

    USB host passthrough parameter option can be added in the launch command to passthrough all USB devices on the USB host.

-   Add an additional parameter to the Guest VM launch command as shown below.
+   Specify an additional parameter to the Guest VM launch command as shown below.

    ```bash
    # Note: all connected USB devices will be passthrough to the